Soumyabrata/Soumyabrata.github.io/publications.md

 ## Journals

++ M. Jain, P. Yadav, and S. Dev, Holistic and Lightweight Approach for Solar Irradiance Forecasting, *IEEE Transactions on Geoscience and Remote Sensing*, 2024.

++ J. Wu, F. Orlandi, D. O'Sullivan, and S. Dev, LinkedGeoClimate: An Interoperable Platform for Climate Data Access within Geographical Context, *IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing*, 2024.

 + J. Wu, F. Orlandi, D. O'Sullivan, and S. Dev, On the Use of Virtual Knowledge Graphs to Improve Environmental Sensor Data Accessibility, *IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing*, 2024.

 + M. Imam, S. Adam, S. Dev, and N Nesa, Air Quality Monitoring Using Statistical Learning Models for Sustainable Environment, *Intelligent Systems with Applications*, 2024.